 Like soy, I find that nut milks work well anywhere that you’d use a cow’s milk.
 You can buy nut milk at the store or make your own.
 There are two ways to make nut milk from scratch:

 - From whole nuts.
 Connoisseurus Veg has a nice, simple recipe for making your own almond milk.
 You can use the same technique to make other nut milks, too!
 You can cut down on mess when making nut milks by using a nut milk bag to strain instead of just cheese cloth.

 - From nut butters.
 This recipe takes about 30 seconds to make.
 Simply scoop your favorite nut butter into a blender with water.
 You can add a little bit of salt and sweetener, if you like.
 Puree until you have a creamy nut milk.

 Do not choose nut milks, like almond milk, if you’re looking to add protein or a serving of nuts to your day.
 As you can see from the recipes above, it doesn’t take a lot of nuts to make quite a lot of nut milk, which means there's not a lot of protein.

-Like I mentioned above, part of choosing the “best” vegan milk is up to your own personal tastes.
-If my faves above don’t do it for you, try these!
+But, like I mentioned earlier, part of choosing the best vegan milk is up to your own personal tastes.
+If my faves don't do it for you, try these!

-Uses: Seed milks have a less neutral taste than soy or nut milks, in my opinion.
+Seed milks have a less neutral taste than soy or nut milks, in my opinion.
 Some people find the taste off-putting, but others enjoy it.
-Personally, I prefer using hemp or flax milk in cooking or coffee, where their flavor doesn’t shine through.
+I also find that they are thinner than the vegan milks we've already covered.